fharris/oke-oidc-gcp/README.md

 At a high level, when you enable OIDC Discovery for a cluster, the application's service account token is authenticated and (if valid) exchanged for an access token.
 The access token is then used to authenticate the application with the API on the external cloud provider."

-First thing to acknowledge is that we will need to prepare an OKE cluster with OIDC Discovery enabled and GCP project with resources.
+First thing to acknowledge is that we will need to prepare an OKE cluster with OIDC Discovery enabled and a GCP project with resources to be accessed by workloads in OKE.
 Lets see how to do this step by step.

+## Prepare OKE to support OIDC Discovery

 In the OKE Documentation you can see how to create a cluster with OIDC Discovery enabled.
 But you can also provision a cluster without it and update it once is provisioned.